-How To Add A Watermark File To MyPhotoApp.
+How To Add A Watermark File To MyPhotoApp

-How To Create A Watermark PNG file.
+How To Create A Watermark PNG file

-Attached is an example watermark file graciously provided by Bill Tucker.
+Attached is an example watermark file kindly provided by Bill Tucker.
 You can download it and take a look at it in Photoshop if you want to get an idea of what a working watermark file looks like.